xAPPO/MQTT/README.md

 ################     WORK IN PROGRESS  - AT ANY GIVEN TIME THIS MAY BE BROKEN - ################

-NB alpha2a is currently here - the development version will be version alpha3 and will be uploaded shortly
+NB alpha3 prerelease 7 is currently here

 NO SUPPORT ON THIS VERSION and do NOT discuss on the Hubitat community

-Release notes for pre alpha3
+Release notes for pre7  alpha3
-18th May 2019
+3rd June 2019

 # Features

-a) Enabling inbuilt HE devices*  to publish and be controllable through MQTT either using a basic topic structure or a limited homie3 structure (or both)
+a) Enabling inbuilt HE devices*  to publish and be controllable through MQTT either using a basic topic structure or a compliant homie3 structure (or both)

 b) Enable MQTT devices* to be 'mirrored'  as virtual devices and controlled within HE.
 All the topics are configurable as are the state values..

-c) Enable automatic discovery and selected inclusion of devices* using the homie3 protocol (promoted by openHAB)
+c) Enable automatic discovery and selected inclusion of devices* and sensors using the homie3 protocol (promoted by openHAB)

-d) Enable automatic discovery and selected inclusion of devices* using the Home Assistant statestream protocol (offered by HA) - a small  automation script is provided for HA that enables the statestream protocol for control > HA too.
+d) Enable automatic discovery and selected inclusion of devices* and sensors using the Home Assistant statestream protocol (offered by HA) - a small  automation script is provided for HA that enables the statestream protocol for control > HA too.

-e) Enable automatic discovery and selected inclusion of Hubitat devices* into Home Assistant using the HA MQTT Discovery protocol ( work in progress)
+e) Enable automatic discovery and selected inclusion of Hubitat devices* and sensors into Home Assistant using the HA MQTT Discovery protocol.

-*N.B.This version currently supports 'switch' (onoff) and 'switchLevel' (dim) capabilities only - but will be expanded to include others
+*N.B.This version currently supports 'switch' (onoff), 'switchLevel' (dim) colour and sensor capabilities only - but will be expanded to include others.
+Sensors are still a work in progress.

 # Future Features:

-1) Support of many more device capabilities beyond 'onoff' and 'dim'
+1) Support of many more device capabilities beyond 'onoff' and 'dim' and 'color'
-2) Add sensor support for reporting of sensor values - (let me know which ones you use)
+2) Expand sensor support for better mapping of sensor data to devices.
-3) Support Home Assistant MQTT discovery protocol bidirectionally - HE devices auto discovered by HA and devices advertising using this protocol discoverable by HE.
-(IN PROGRESS  HA Discovery partially implemented )
+3) Support Home Assistant MQTT discovery protocol bidirectionally - HE devices auto discovered by HA and devices advertising using this protocol discoverable by HE. (may drop this latter support for HA Discovery > HE)
 4) Know Issue: currently,  at startup, HE devices do not publish their current state to MQTT.
 They do on change.
 [FIXED]
 5) Better support for decimal maxBrightness values
 6) Support for multiple homie discovered devices.
 7) Support for JSON payloads
 8) More complete support for homie3 specification from Hubitat - enough so openHAB# discovery is happy.
 [DONE]
+9) Support multiple MQTT brokers (considering)

   #I have not yet tried openHAB homie3 discovery but I suspect it will not work currently.
 You will need at least openHAB 2.5 milestone 1 build, maybe later, and for various stability reasons I can't recommend you upgrade to that - and definately not post milestone 1 builds.
-Also I suspect I need to better support some topics in the homie3 specification ($nodes $type $properties and maybe more)

 # Instructions: